Mohamad-sakib/step-journey/scripts.md

+## Introduction

+"Mountains are not climbed by standing at the base.
+You start there, yes—but you rise by struggling, slipping, and learning where to place your next step."

+"STEP was our basecamp.
+Now, the summit lies ahead."

+"Over the last 11 months, we faced storms of doubt, celebrated small victories, and found a team in each other."

+"Today, we pause—not because we’ve reached the top, but to look back at how far we’ve climbed."

+"This is the story of how we climbed—together in five short chapters.
+Not just the code we wrote but the people we became."

 ## Curiosity & Excitement

 - When we first joined STEP, we weren’t sure what to expect.
 But very quickly, our curiosity took over.
 From solving math problems to presenting in English sessions, we began stepping out of our comfort zones.
 Sprint introduced us to the world of low-level programming—it was intense, but fascinating.
 Everyone took the challenge of writing sprint in sprint.
 Bootcamp came in like a storm, but we learned how to stay afloat by asking questions, helping each other, and learning fast.